zendbit/FlyBee/README.md

 #### Application folder structure:

-let we use the myApplication and myApplication2 as example, the app that we create will placed under application folder.
+let we use the myApplication and myApplication2 as example, the apps that already created will placed under application folder.
 Look like this:

 ![alt text](https://raw.githubusercontent.com/zenvarlab/image-asset/master/Screen%20Shot%202018-02-15%20at%2006.48.13.jpg "app struct")